 Judge Garaufis began his legal career in 1974 as an associate of Chadbourne & Parke.
 He also served as an Assistant Attorney General in the Litigation Bureau of the New York State Attorney General’s office under Attorney General Louis J. Lefkowitz and has practiced law privately in Queens County, New York.

 After receiving his B.A. from Columbia College in 1969, Judge Garaufis taught in New York City public schools.
-In 1974, he received his J.D. from the Columbia University School of Law.
+In 1974, he received his J.D. from the Columbia University School of Law where he was the co-founder and founding managing editor of the Columbia Journal of Environmental Law.
 Judge Garaufis is married.

 United States Courthouse